Thursday, October 17, Friday, October 18 & Saturday, October 19, 5:00pm – 7:00pm

 Celebrate Halloween Brandywine Zoo-style with this merry, not scary, event.
-Kids can trick-or-treat through the zoo as it gets dark in their Halloween costumes!
-Trick or treat at different stations all throughout the zoo, stop by fun activities, plus see how our animals behave after hours!
+Come dressed in your Halloween costumes and trick or treat at different stations, stop by fun activities, and see how our animals behave after hours!
+Tickets are available at gate and online.
+Online purchase may be made up to 2pm day-of event.
+Gate entry with pre-purchased ticket is faster.

-Members: Just bring your Brandywine Zoo membership card and ID with you to the gate.
+Members: Please bring your Brandywine Zoo membership card and ID with you to the gate.
 No pre-registration required!

 Reciprocal Zoos and guest passes will not be accepted for this event.